WheteThunger/MegaDrones/README.md

   - `PermissionSuffix` -- Determines the generated permission of format `megadrones.cooldown.<suffix>`.
   - `SpawnSeconds` -- Works like the option of the same name in `DefaultCooldowns`.
   - `FetchSeconds` -- Works like the option of the same name in `DefaultCooldowns`.
+- `CommandAliases` -- Determines aliases of each command.
+Each command can have multiple aliases if you want, such as for other languages.
+  - For example, `md` can be used in place of `megadrone`.
+  - To remove all aliases, change the value for a given command to `[]`, like `"megadrone": []`.
+- `SubcommandAliases` -- Determines alises of each subcommand.
+Each subcommand can have multiple aliases if you want, such as for other languages.
+  - For example `megadrone d` or `md d` can be used in place of `megadrone destroy`.
+  - To remove all aliases, change the value for a given subcommand to `[]`, like `"destroy": []`.

 The definition of "occupied" is when a player is mounted on the computer station, or when any player is standing on the drone if using the [Ridable Drones](https://umod.org/plugins/ridable-drones) plugin.